hoffsilva/FitTrackPro/README.md

 # FitTrackPro

-An iOS fitness tracking application developed in SwiftUI following Clean Architecture principles.
+A comprehensive iOS fitness tracking application built with SwiftUI and Clean Architecture, featuring exercise library, workout planning, and progress tracking.

 ## 📱 About the Project

-FitTrackPro is a fitness application that allows users to monitor their physical activities, workouts, and progress in an intuitive and efficient way.
+FitTrackPro is a modern fitness application that provides users with a complete workout experience.
+From browsing over 1000+ exercises with animated GIF demonstrations to tracking weekly progress and creating custom workouts, the app delivers an intuitive and engaging fitness journey.

 ## 🏗️ Architecture